chazzka/clanekcathedral/clanek.md

 > Figure example

+This shows the importance of the proper para

 Oba ty algoritmy maji furu parametrů, které musíme nastavit Other notable parameters with huge impact on the result are...
 This kind of issue is widely known amongst AutoML community.